 The effect of our surroundings on how we feel

-This trend also helps businesses, the National Institute for Occupational Health and Safety states: Eliminating occupational hazards and risks from office design is the most effective way to protect workers.
-Because workplace stress alone costs American businesses up to $190 billion annually in health care costs, it’s always in a company’s best interest to keep its workforce healthy.
+This trend also helps businesses.
+The National Institute for Occupational Health and Safety states that eliminating occupational hazards and risks from office design is the most effective way to protect workers.
+Because workplace stress alone costs American businesses up to $190 billion annually in health-care costs, it’s always in a company’s best interest to keep its workforce healthy.

 That’s a lot of pressure.
 But in the context of your physical workspace, do you really have the power to make your employees healthier?
 The answer is a resounding yes.